Abacus Method Validated by Research

 Children who learn maths using the Abacus have been shown to perform better in many aspects of life.

 We’ve had so much success that we are now offering the opportunity for children to take our Abacus Maths Classes Online.
+Our interactive online maths classes are engaging and fun.
 This means that anyone not local to Glasgow can still be a student at Supermaths regardless of where they are in the country.
 We also offer the online courses locally so even if you live right around the corner from Firhill, where we’re based, your child can still study online.
 It’s your choice.

 Introduction to Abacus Mathematics